-If your home is fitted with lighting which is more than a decade old, be rest assured that they are either incandescent or halogens, making them much more inefficient when it comes to energy use as compared to today’s CFLs and LEDs.
-Large numbers of people across the globe are shifting to lighting that is uses electricity efficiently, especially since the marginal increase in cost is nothing compared to the fact they last almost twelve times as long.
+If your home is fitted with lighting which is more than a decade old, be assured that they are either incandescent or halogens.
+These are much more inefficient when it comes to energy use as compared to today’s CFLs and LEDs.
+Large numbers of people across the globe are shifting to lighting that uses electricity efficiently.
+This is mainly because the marginal increase in cost is nothing compared to the fact the lighting lasts almost twelve times longer.
 You don’t even have to switch all at once – mix it up with a few LEDs and retains some of the older fluorescent bulbs and you will still see a noticeable difference in your bill!

 If you are revamping your home to make it more energy efficient from the ground up, one of the first steps is to switch to appliances that are energy efficient.

 Energy Star appliances have hit the market in pretty much every category, spanning through brands that are local and international with remarkable speed.
-In the past few years itself, manufacturers have been in constant competition with each other, introducing appliances to the market that are economical, efficient and yet with all the features and functions one can want.
+In the past few years, manufacturers have been in constant competition with each other introducing appliances to the market that are economical, efficient and yet with all the features and functions one can want.

 Do a little research online for the best Energy Star appliances of the year and look out for the logo when you go shopping.
 Appliances ranging from microwaves to washers and dryers all have models that are energy efficient.

-However efficient a washer-dryer or dishwasher may be, you definitely do not want to use the appliance at a couple of shirts or a single dinner set for a whole load respectively.
-The same goes for heaters and thermostats, where it is a good idea to keep the temperature high enough for you to be in a pullover and sweats at home – not hiked up enough for you to be lounging in a t-shirt and shorts when it’s winter and windy outside.
+However efficient a washer-dryer or dishwasher may be, you definitely do not want to use the appliance for a couple of shirts or a single dinner set for a whole load, respectively.
+The same goes for heaters and thermostats where it is a good idea to keep the temperature high enough for you to be in a pullover and sweats at home, but not hiked up enough for you to be lounging in a t-shirt and shorts when it’s winter and windy outside.

 Very few people truly follow this rule, but it is important to keep your appliances off when they aren’t in use.
-Even the power on button can use up small amounts of electricity which add up annually in your bill.
+Even the power button being kept on can use up small amounts of electricity which add up annually in your bill.

 If you can afford the shift and a one-time investment, solar panels are a great way to make your home near-sustainable, if not wholly.

-Having solar panels installed on your rooftop can help you generate a decent percentage of your own electricity, reducing the load on the city electrical units and cut down your bills by a reasonable percentage.
+Having solar panels installed on your rooftop can help you generate a decent percentage of your own electricity.
+This reduces the load on the city electrical units and cuts down your bill by a reasonable percentage.
 If you live in a sunny locality, then even better!

-Though we know this investment may not be for everyone, it is a good idea to look into it as at least a plan for the future.
+Though we know this investment may not be for everyone, it is a good idea to look into it and maybe plan for the future.

 One of the most major costs when it comes to energy usage in your home is heating it up during the winter.
 The energy needed to heat the rooms in your house is bad enough, without considering the fact that your walls, windows, and doors are not insulated well enough to keep out the winds.
 This lack of insulation can cause your motor to run up to twice as much.